SourooshN/friday-ai-assistant/docs/model.md

-# Setup & Operations Guide
+# Model Strategy & Orchestration

 <!-- Will be replaced by rewritten content -->